British Army during the French Revolutionary and Napoleonic Wars: Campaigns

-The British Army fought on a number of fronts during the French Revolutionary Wars and Napoleonic wars, with a brief pause from 1802 to 1803 (and from 1814 to 1815, after Bonaparte abdicated for the first time).

 French Revolutionary Wars

 Mysore, 1789–1792

 The first major engagement involving the British army during the Revolutionary period was the Third Anglo-Mysore War, between Kingdom of Mysore supported by France and led by Tipu Sultan, and the British East India Company supported by its local allies.
 British regular infantry and artillery regiments formed the core of the East India Company army serving under the command of British general Lord Cornwallis.
 After some initial setbacks, Cornwallis was ultimately victorious capturing the Mysorean capital city of Seringapatam and compelling Mysore to make peace on terms favourable to Britain.

-Toulon

-In 1793, French Royalists in Toulon surrendered their port and city to a British fleet under Vice Admiral Samuel Hood.
-A land force of 18,000 of mixed nationalities, including 2,000 British (mainly Royal Marines), gathered to protect Toulon against a French Republican counter-attack.
-The commander of the British contingent, Lieutenant General Charles O'Hara, was captured in a minor skirmish, by Captain Napoleon Bonaparte who inspired the besiegers of the port.
-After the French captured vital forts which commanded the town and harbour, the British and their allies evacuated the port.

-British troops and ships seized the island of Corsica, turning it temporarily into the Anglo-Corsican Kingdom.
-Relations between the British and Corsicans soured, and the island was evacuated after Spain declared war on Britain, making it impossible for the Royal Navy to maintain communications with the island.

 Flanders, 1793–1796

 In this theatre a British army under the command of the Duke of York formed part of an Allied army with Hanoverian, Dutch, Hessian, Austrian and Prussian contingents, which faced the French Republican Armée du Nord, the Armée des Ardennes and the Armée de la Moselle.
 The Allies enjoyed several early victories, (including a largely British-fought battle at Lincelles), but were unable to advance beyond the French border fortresses and were eventually forced to withdraw by a series of victorious French counter-offensives.
 The Allies then established a new front in southern Holland and Germany, but with poor co-ordination and failing supplies were forced to continue their retreat through the arduous winter of 1794/5.
 By spring 1795 the British force had left Dutch territory entirely, and reached the port of Bremen where they were evacuated.
 The campaign exposed many shortcomings in the British army, especially in discipline and logistics, which had developed in the ten years of peacetime neglect since the American War of Independence.